 The intermediate issues of the Verification Control Document (VCD), reflecting the current verification and compliance status, shall be delivered at each formal review as agreed with the customer

-Guidelines are provided in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

 The final issue of the Verification Control Document (VCD) shall be submitted to the Verification Control Board (VCB) after the approval of the last report, within the time frame agreed with the customer.